datopian/playbook/guide/README.md

 #### Team invoicing on Xero:

 -   Before the invoicing process, you will be invited to Viderum Xero.
 You should accept the invitation and set up your password.
--   NOTE: Team must **submit their invoices by 7th** each month and will be paid by the 11th latest.
+-   NOTE: Team members can now invoice us by the 2nd of the month we will pay by the 4th **Team must submit their invoices by 7th latest ** of each month and will be paid by the 11th latest.
 For those who haven’t submitted their invoices on time will simply be paid the following month.
 -   Team member **Invoice** instructions:
     -   Log in with your account
     -   Click on ‘Dashboard’